karmada-io/karmada/docs/descheduler.md

 some nodes of a cluster failed and the cluster does not have enough resource to accommodate their pods or the estimators have some estimation deviation, which is inevitable.

-The karmada-descheduler will detect all deployments once in a while, default 2 minutes.
+The karmada-descheduler will detect all deployments once in a while, every 2 minutes by default.
 In every period, it will find out how many unschedulable replicas a deployment has in target scheduled clusters by calling karmada-scheduler-estimator.
 Then it will evict them from decreasing `spec.clusters` and trigger karmada-scheduler to do a 'Scale Schedule' based on the current situation.
-Note that it will take effect only when the replica scheduling strategy is dynamic divided.
+Note that it will take effect only when the replica scheduling strategy is dynamic division.

 ## Prerequisites